Galerie Richard

 Lauren MARSOLIER wins the first prize International Photography Award in the Fine Art Book category 2015 for ther book Transition.

-Galerie Richard reopens in New York at 121 Orchard Street in the Lower East Side on October 9, 2015 with a LI Wei’ s first solo show at the gallery entitled “Beyond Gravity” which runs up to November 14, 2015.
+GALERIE RICHARD reopens in New York at 121 Orchard Street in the Lower East Side on October 9, 2015 with a LI Wei’ s first solo show at the gallery entitled “Beyond Gravity” which runs up to November 14, 2015.

 The third edition of the book Digital Art written by Christiane Paul published by Paperback is out featuring works by Joseph NECHVATAL (2 illustrations of the artist’s paintings).